minorsecond/BuzzBot/README.md

 - `cd BuzzBot`
 - `mkdir build && cd build`
 - `cmake ..`
-- `cmake --build . --target BuzzBot`
+- `cmake --build . --target BuzzBot`.
+If you want to run tests, run `cmake --build . --target functions_test`.
 - If you're running macOS, you'll have a `BuzzBot.app` file in the `build` directory.
 - If you're running Linux, you can install the app in `~/.local/bin` by running `cmake --install .`.
 The app should then be available in your app menu.